Spring Break in Cornwall

-Spring Breaks in Cornwall Long before the first day of Spring the young of early nesting birds such as the rook and heron will have fledged, returning to their nests only to roost.
+Spring Breaks in Cornwall Long before the first day of spring the young of early nesting birds such as the rook and heron will have fledged, returning to their nests only to roost.
 Not surprising since herons usually hatch in early February.
 Mid March is frog spawning time and for primroses and buttercups.
 Around the 5th of April the first swallows make a welcome return to the stone barns and cow sheds where their forefathers have nested for centuries.
 Though it will be several weeks before the main body of birds return and another month before the house martens lay claim to last years nests, made of mud, under the eaves.
 Already the first green is showing on the buds, sweet chestnut often being the earliest, the blossom of cherry and blackthorn too.
 There is an air of expectation in the Cornish countryside.

 Gardens alive with Colour In the great Gardens of Cornwall, such as Lanhydrock, Glendurgan, and Trebah, azaleas and camellia will be a picture.
 However the daffodil fields of the west of the County will be past their prime.
 Though some farmers now time the birth of lambs for the Autumn, so avoiding the worst of the winter chill, many farmers still lamb in January and February, so by early April their tiny legs will have gained strength, and they will be gamboling about the fields seemingly without a care in the world.
 Mid April- the farmers will be turning out their cattle unto the now lush green grass.
 In the far south of the County the bluebells and whitebells will carpet the cliffs with colour.
 A nice time for a walking holiday.
 Why not explore the Cornwall Coastal Path?

-Padstow Obby Oss and Helston Floral
+May Day Celebrations Padstow Obby Oss and Helston Floral

 May Day sees the town of Padstow in North Cornwall come alive with the sights and sounds of the Obby Oss.
 Led by the 'teaser' with dancers singing the unique 'May Song'.
 A week later is the Floral Dance which sees the town of Helston emblazoned with the first greenery of spring- particularly bluebells and hazel.